 After a reset, the FDC enters the command phase and is ready to accept a command from the host.
 For each of the commands, a defined set of command code bytes and parameter bytes has to be written to the FDC before the command phase is complete.
-(Please refer to Table 18 for the command set descriptions).
+(Refer to Table 36 for the command set descriptions).
 These bytes of data must be transferred in the order prescribed.